 \subsection{Shape of Scientific Data}

-Data is the essential asset in data-driven techniques.
-To understand the successes and failures of \gls{ml} models, it is instructive to explore how the structure of different datasets shapes the learning capabilities of different models.
+To understand the successes and failures of \gls{ml} models, it is instructive to explore how the structure of different datasets shapes the learning capabilities of models.
 One useful lens for doing so is to consider how complex a system is (i.e., how many variables are needed to describe it) and what fraction of these variables are explicit.
-One might see the set of variables that are required to describe a system as the state space.
+One might see the set of variables required to describe a system as the state space.
 A state space encompasses all possible states of a system, similar to concepts in \gls{sm}.

 However, in contrast to many other problems, we often cannot explicitly enumerate all variables and their potential values in relevant chemical systems.
 Commonly, many of the essential factors describing a system are implicit (\enquote{known unknowns} or \enquote{unknown unknowns}).

-\paragraph{Irreducible complexity} \Cref{fig:shape_of_data} illustrates how the state space of chemistry tends to grow more implicit as we move from describing single atoms or small molecules \textit{in vacuo}, to real-world systems.
+\paragraph{Irreducible Complexity} \Cref{fig:shape_of_data} illustrates how the state space of chemistry tends to grow more implicit as we move from describing single atoms or small molecules \textit{in vacuo}, to real-world systems.
 For instance, we can completely explain almost all observed phenomena for a hydrogen atom using the position (and atomic numbers) of the hydrogen atom via the Schrödinger equation.
-As we scale up to larger systems such as macromolecular structures or condensed phases, we have to deal with more \enquote{known unknowns} and \enquote{unknown unknowns}.\autocite{martin2022bridging} For example, it is currently impossible to model a full packed-bed reactor at the atomistic scale because the size of the problem scales with the number of parameters that can be tuned.
+As we scale up to larger systems such as macromolecular structures or condensed phases, we have to deal with more \enquote{known unknowns} and \enquote{unknown unknowns}.\autocite{martin2022bridging} For example, it is currently impossible to model a full packed-bed reactor at the atomistic scale because the problem scales with the number of parameters that can be tuned.
 Often, it becomes infeasible to explicitly label all variables and their values.
 We can describe such complexity as \enquote{irreducible}\autocite{Pietsch_2017}, in contrast to \enquote{emergent} complexity that emerges from systems that can be described with simple equations, such as a double pendulum.

-For phenomena characterized by irreducible complexity, success is often serendipitous.
-As pointed out by \textcite{rulev2017serendipity}, chemical literature commonly contains terms such as \enquote{to our surprise}, \enquote{remarkable reactivity}, or \enquote{unusual performance}, which may reflect the complexity of scientific questions and the diminishing explainability of observed results.